 Global Partner Appliances (GPAs) offer customers two core benefits beyond ReadyNodes: simplified lifecycle management and unified support.
-Each hardware OEM in the category has created their unique lifecycle management tools that either integrate with VMware HCI or augment VMware HCI tools to offer simplified installation, deployment and maintenance of the HCI solution.
-To start, GPAs:
+Each hardware OEM in the category has created their unique lifecycle management tools that integrate with VMware HCI to offer simplified installation, deployment and maintenance of the HCI solution.
+To start, GPAs

-- Come Pre-installed with VMware HCI: VMware vSphere, vSAN and vCenter Server
+- Pre-installed with VMware HCI: VMware vSphere, vSAN and vCenter Server

-- Include hardware vendor-built tools for lifecycle management, which can include day zero to day two operations, reducing time for routine activities.
+- Hardware vendor-built tools for lifecycle management, which can include day zero to day two operations, reducing time for routine activities.
 Many appliances offer fully validated updates to ensure compatibility for the hardware and software stack.

--Include single source support for both hardware and software, with a minimum of Levels 1 and 2
+- Single source support for both hardware and software, with a minimum of Levels 1 and 2 support.

-- May also have additional capabilities.
+- Additional capabilities.
 Some vendors may choose to include features beyond lifecycle management and unified support, such as deployment services and proactive support.

 Why Introduce Global Partner Appliances?

-We wanted to shine a spotlight on deployment options that provide operational simplicity beyond standard ReadyNodes.
-While many HCI customers prefer the flexibility and choice of ReadyNodes, many others prefer a more prescriptive, simplified approach of an HCI appliance.
-Global Partner Appliance OEMs have dedicated engineering teams to integrate or augment their hardware with VMware HCI, and they’ve invested in training their support staff to provide support for the HCI software as well as the hardware.
+VMware wanted to clearly shine a spotlight on deployment options that provide operational simplicity beyond standard ReadyNodes.
+While many HCI customers prefer the flexibility and choice of ReadyNodes, many others prefer a more prescriptive, simplified approach of an appliance.
+Global Partner Appliance OEMs have dedicated engineering teams to integrate their hardware with VMware HCI, and they’ve invested in training their support staff to

 Which Vendors Offer Global Partner Appliances?